Civil discourse: Challenges to Civil Discourse

 Money as speech has further complicated this matter.
 People like Mill and Jefferson expected honest disagreement among people with a similar reach.
 They had no way to foresee that big business would know the truth, pay scientists to lie about it, and create civic organizations and think tanks for the purpose of spreading the lie.
 Jürgen Habermas stated that discourse stands "with two assumptions: (a) that normative claims to validity have cognitive meaning and can be treated like claims to truth and (b) that the justification of Norma and commands requires that a real discourse be carried out."
 Thus, it does not need to be the entire truth to use a point or argument in a discourse as long as it is treated like the truth.

-There is also the ethics of discourse, and who decides that the discourse is civil or uncivil.
-As everyone sees the world through their own lenses what one may see as a civil discourse another might view as uncivil.
-In an essay titled "The Ethics of Discourse" by John M. Budd, he states that "As each person listens, that person must keep an open mind to what is said and to weight it according to the process and content requirements."
+In an essay on discourse ethics titled "The Ethics of Discourse" by John M. Budd, he states that "As each person listens, that person must keep an open mind to what is said and to weight it according to the process and content requirements."
 He then goes on to explain that people engaging in civil discourse have an ethical responsibility to put their own bias away and engage with an open mind.
 This is not just a responsibility but a necessary action that must be met for all parties to agree that the discourse was indeed civil.

 Other challenges include the possibility of uncivil behavior leading to censorship.
 This leads to fear between both sides and attempts to use the government levers to punish those on the other side.
 This, in turn, could lead to protests, which can be considered insulting and uncivil but is an approach that can gain attention to the cause, according to the Charles Koch Institute.

 The paradox of tolerance is also a challenge to civil discourse through the argument that the freedom of expression has limits.
 According to the paradox of tolerance, tolerating the intolerant will eventually lead to the intolerant destroying tolerance within the society.
 In other words, tolerance must have limits if a society is to remain truly tolerant and accepting.
 In many cases, tolerance can be used as an act of oppression against the marginalized within a society.
 A humane society must have the goal of tolerance, which includes the elimination of violence and the protection of people from cruelty and injustice.
-In relation to civil discourse, civil arguments about subjects such human rights or injustices could be considered unconstructive under the paradox of tolerance.
+In relation to civil discourse, civil arguments about subjects such human rights or injustices could be considered not constructive under the paradox of tolerance.
 If the goal is to advance the public interest, even hearing out polite intolerance will eventually result in a less tolerant society.